pippinbarr/SNAKISTS/process/ists.md

 - comparatist
 - computerist
 - consumerist
+    - "a person who is preoccupied with the acquisition of consumer goods."
 - corporatist
 - coscenarist
 - cosmogonist
 - cosmologist
 - creationist
+    - "a person who believes that the universe and living organisms originate from specific acts of divine creation, as in the biblical account."
+    - Some kind of actual video (Blow-like) of me making the game?
 - criminalist
 - determinist
 - dichotomist